Detection of significant X-ray polarization from transient NS-LMXB XTE J1701-462 with IXPE and its implication on the coronal geometry: Discussion

 \section{Discussion}

 \quad

 Though detailed investigations of spectral and temporal properties of bright LMXBs have been carried out in the past decades, radiative processes and nature of accretion flow in these systems still remain uncertain.
-Hence, polarization measurements can play a crucial role in unfolding the nature of accretion flow and emission mechanisms in these sources. \src was in the high intensity state of the 2022 outburst during the \textit{IXPE} observations and was also observed by \textit{NuSTAR} and \textit{NICER} quasi-simultaneously.
-During the \textit{NuSTAR} observations, the source traced the HB and NB of the Z-track.
-The source generally shows Cyg-like behaviour in the high intensity state, and evolves along the complete Z-track over the timescale of a few days.
-This suggests that the source was probably in the Cyg-like state during Epoch~1.
-We fitted the \textit{NICER} \& \textit{NuSTAR} data (which were $\sim 5$ days off from each other) and it still results into a good fit, suggesting that the source has not evolved much during this epoch.
+Hence, polarization measurements can play a crucial role in unfolding the nature of accretion flow, emission mechanisms in these sources.